A History of Europe

 The Scandinavians may have stayed at home, but they had not become peaceful.
 We learned that with the discovery of Sandby Borg, a fifth-century fort on Öland, an island off Sweden's coast, in 2010.
 The fort was surrounded by dozens of skeletons, which had marks on the bones showing they had died violently.
 Obviously a battle took place here, but there was also something odd about the place.
 For one thing, the bodies were not buried or cremated, but simply left where they fell.
 Even stranger, the archaeologists found several jewelry boxes, beads and gilded brooches, suggesting that the inhabitants of the fort were either rich or made jewelry for a living.
 Despite this, whoever attacked the fort left those valuables behind, and there is no evidence of anyone else coming to the ruins for centuries to come.
 Were the attackers so loaded with treasure that they couldn't take all of it away?
 Or did they believe the place had a curse on it, and that belief was so strong that it kept treasure hunters away for a long time afterwards?

-Anyway, the Scandinavians burst from their homeland in the last years of the eighth century.
-The Norse crossed the North Sea, while the Swedes crossed the Baltic, and they hit the rest of Europe like the proverbial ton of bricks.
+Anyway, in the 780s, the Scandinavians grew confident, of both their ships and their sailing skills, and started sailing out of sight of land for more than a day at a time.
+The Norse crossed the North Sea, the Swedes crossed the Baltic, and they hit the rest of Europe like the proverbial ton of bricks.

 At first they used the new ships for trading, not raiding.
 Early in the eighth century a marketplace was built at Ribe, on Denmark's west coast.
 This was Scandinavia's first town, and by 725 it had become the main trading center for both Norway and Denmark.
 We know the Norse were there because archaeologists have found quite a few combs at Ribe, made from reindeer antler.
-These combs were popular all over Scandinavia (contrary to what you might think, Vikings took very good care of their hair!), and while there are plenty of reindeer antlers lying around in Norway, after the reindeer shed them every year, reindeer don't live in Denmark, so the combs had to come from Norway.
+These combs were popular all over Scandinavia (contrary to what you might think, Vikings took very good care of their hair!).
+There are plenty of reindeer antlers lying around in Norway, because the reindeer shed them every year, but reindeer don't live in Denmark, so the combs had to come from Norway.
 The voyages to and from Ribe gave the Norse the seafaring skills they would use later to strike England.

 The other reason why they left home was overpopulation; Scandinavia's climate was so harsh that one million people, the grand total for the figures quoted in the second and third paragraphs of this section, was enough to fill up all land that was fit to live on.
 When the Goths moved out they left behind a thinly populated wilderness, dotted with crude villages that made a living through farming, fishing and a little trade.
 A series of unusually warm years just before 800 allowed these communities to grow larger than they normally would have.
 At the same time the climate bred bold people with an urge to go adventuring.
 This desire to explore was increased by two customs commonly practiced by Scandinavian chiefs: polygamy and the leaving of one's entire inheritance to the eldest son.
 The result was a surplus of younger sons who inherited nothing, and they went forth to find new homes for themselves.
 If these sons had retainers, they went as well, serving their masters as farmers at home, as sailors at sea, and as soldiers in foreign lands.